MrDogeBro/content_filter/README.md

 ```

 ### Using a Custom Filter
 To use a completely custom filter, use the `.useCustomList()` function which accepts the list of words you would like to use as its argument.
 This can either be a single word as a string or multiple words as an array of strings.
-You can only define this in one place in your file.
+You can only define this in one place in your file (we recommend doing it somewhere near the top).
 You can use the `.addWords()` and `.addExceptions()` functions to add or remove words from your custom filter anywhere in the file still.
 ```python
 import content_filter